Blue Tansy Essential Oil

 Two of blue tansy essential oil’s other major components, sabinene and camphor have been scientifically observed to inhibit the growth of several fungi (B. cinerea, H. oryzae, A. solani, P. and V. dahlia) that threaten common crops such as tomatoes, potatoes and grapes.3 These fungi are not common or serious threats to human health.
 However, using blue tansy essential oil as an agricultural antifungal instead of synthetic chemicals aids in maintaining the nutritional benefits of crops.

-Nasal Congestion Relief
+Blue Tansy Oil and Nasal Congestion Relief

 Blue tansy essential oil contains significant levels of camphor, a compound used in many commercial chest rubs designed to relieve congestion.4